Flights are Affordable and the Island Is at Its Best #

 Fonda Llabres Boutique Hotel, Plaza Constitución 6, 07400Alcudia / +34 971 54 50 00

 The Hostal Brisa Marina lies directly on the waterfront, offering sea views from almost every room; and with such stylish interior (after a recent renovation) it’s hard to believe this is a hostel and not a 3 or 4* hotel!
 With an abundance of water sports and boat trips available throughout the year, as well as hiking trails through nearby La Victoria and Bonaire; and of course the S’Albufera nature reserve, you’ll be kept very busy!
 A long weekend between March and April will set you back between 150-175€ (based on 3 nights and dependent on room type).
 Can’t grumble at that!

 Hostal Brisa Marina, Paseo Maritimo 8, 07400Port d’Alcudia / +34 971 54 62 72

 Alcudia is primarily made up of hotels and apartments, as much of the private property is residential within the area.
 However, if you are prepared to hire a car, there are fincas aplenty on the outskirts of the town, heading towards nearby Pollensa and Puerto Pollensa.
 As with all resorts on the island, it is worth checking with all the well-known providers of private accommodation, to ensure you secure the very best deal!

-The north east coast has a reputation for shutting down during the winter season, and whilst it does become incredibly quiet; it is far from closed!
-Cala Millor appeals primarily to the German market during the summer months, yet in the winter many tourists from mainland Spain are drawn in by its tranquil coastal setting.
+The north east coast has a reputation for shutting down during the winter season, and whilst it does become rather quiet; it is far from closed.
+Cala Millor appeals primarily to the German market during the summer months, yet in winter and spring, visitors from mainland Spain are drawn in by its tranquil coastal setting.